hemanth/functional-programming-jargon/readme.md

 ## Monad

-> A monad is a type that provides two functions, [chain](#chain) and [ap](#applicative-functor).
+> A monad is a container type that provides two functions, [chain](#chain) and [ap](#applicative-functor).
 Monads provide an interface for executing a common sequence of commands on a particular kind of value, often one you want to avoid acting on directly.
 One of the most common monads is the "maybe" or optional value monad, which wraps a value that could be either nothing or something.
 By using a monad instead of the raw value, you can protect your code from exposure to null values.
 Likewise, a "state" monad can be used in a parser to algorithmically consume an input string using a repeatable sequence of steps that preserves the current state of the input from operation to operation.
 Also, since a monad is, by definition, a special kind of functor that also returns a monad, they can be chained together to describe any sequence of operations.
 In functional languages with lazy evaluation, monads are used where sequence of evaluation is important, such as in I/O. Due to this sequencing utility, they are sometimes referred to as "programmable semicolons."

 The simplest monad is the Identity monad.
 It simply wraps a value.